-How to Install Exalate for Azure DevOps on Docker?
+How to Install Exalate for Azure DevOps on Docker

-You need to install Docker.
+Note: You need to install Docker.
 Check the docker documentation for more details.

 Steps to Install Exalate for Azure DevOps on Docker

-Create a directory that would hold the docker-compose file:
+Create a directory to hold the docker-compose file:

 cd ~